dora-team/dora.dev/hugo/content/survey/index.md

 In addition to contributing to our collective understanding of software delivery, the survey offers practitioners a time to reflect on challenges and opportunities within their own teams.

 ### Participate in the Accelerate State of DevOps Survey
 The 2023 survey will be launching soon!
-Check back here for more information, or join [dora.community](https://dora.community) for ongoing updates.
+Check back here for more information, or [join the DORA Community Google Group](https://dora.community) for ongoing updates. for ongoing updates.